Jinntec/Fore/README.md

 ## Developing

-If you intend to extend Fore ...
+If you intend to hack it yourself ...

 > you need to have node installed on your machine (using 15.1.0)